 Install the suction and discharge lines and open all valves in the lines.
-Make certain that all piping connections are secure.
+Make certain that all piping connections are tight and properly supported.

 Be sure the pump and engine have been properly lubricated, see LUBRICATION.

 Before starting refer to OPERATION, Section C, and start the pump.